What do I need to know about mutual exchange?

 Once you have completed your form, send it back to us at: firstname.lastname@example.org.

 Red Kite will pay for your registration on HomeSwapper.
-However, if you are on a starter tenancy, in rent arrears or subject to court action for repossession, we will not agree to your registration costs.
+However, if you're on a starter tenancy, in rent arrears or subject to court action for repossession, we will not agree to your registration costs.
 It would be unlikely that we would agree to an exchange in these circumstances, even if you pay for your own registration.
 If your registration is refused and you are not a starter tenant, or in arrears or subject to court action, please call the Relationship Team who can check the reason for the refusal.